farhadkpx/Disaster_Response_Pipeline/README.md

 ## Disaster_Response_Pipeline Project

 ## Project portrayal
-In this project, we will build a ML model processes sequenced in a pipeline to classify real messages those were sent during real natural disasters.
-These messages can be categorized as medical help, aid related, search and rescue type etc.This ML pipeline steps will helps us to categorize those messages in such a way that we can send messages to specific appropriate disaster relief agencies.
+In this project, we will build a Machine Learning(ML) model steps sequenced in a pipeline to classify real messages, were sent during real natural disasters.
+These messages can be categorized as medical help, aid related, search and rescue type etc. For this project we have altogether 36 messages class.
+The ML pipeline sequence will synchronize necessary steps to categorize those messages in such a way that after processing, we can send those specific messages to appropriate disaster relief agencies.

-This project will involve the building
+This project will involve the synchronize:
 - basic ETL that loads, categorizes, merges, cleans and Stores data in a SQLite database
 - Machine Learning model pipeline builds a text processing system then trains and tunes the model using GridSearchCV hyper-parametarization
 - Flask Web App visualizes classified messages result.